200g(2cups)oats ** (ensure gluten-free if necessary)

 If you’ve kept your bread in the oven for the right amount of time and it’s still not done in the centre and the outside is becoming hard/burnt, then I would recommend covering it with a piece of baking paper to prevent the outside from becoming burnt, and and continuing to bake it until an inserted skewer comes out clean.

-Can you freeze this bread?Yes - slice it up and put the whole thing in the freezer.
+To freeze, slice it up and put the whole thing in the freezer.
 Then when you want to eat it, you can just pop the slices of bread in the toaster straight from frozen.